Sigma Phi Rho: Rho Rhoses

-The Rho Rhoses is the women's auxiliary group for Sigma Phi Rho Fraternity Incorporated.
+The Rho Rhoses is the women's auxiliary group for Sigma Phi Rho.
 The Rho Rhoses was also founded at Wagner College on December 4, 1980.
-In becoming a Rhoses there are certain programs in place in order to become a fully blossom Rhoses such as the Bud program.
+To become a member of Rhoses, there are certain programs in place in order to become a fully blossom, including the Bud program.
 The Bud program starts the young women who are interested, as Seeds or Rose Buds.
-The purpose of the Rose Buds are to aid and assist their brothers in their training process, in addition to serving their school and aid in its development and growth.
+The purpose of the Rose Buds is to aid and assist brothers in the training process, in addition to serving their school and aid in its development and growth.